lh535/datarace-prediction/README.md

 - `annotatedWithPWRSet t` prints a markdown table of the trace `t` and the pwr sets
 - `interactivePWR t` is the PWR version of `interactiveSet` and can print markdown for only some events.
 See section about markdown printing for more details.
 - `interactiveLatexPWR t` can print latex code of the trace `t`, with the option to add arrows for events that are in the pwr relation.
 See section about latex printing for more details.

+## Reordering
+There are two files which compete all possible valid reorderings: ReorderNaive, which is based on work by Martin Sulzmann, and TraceReorder.
+ReorderNaive computes all possible permutations of a trace and checks them validity, before returning a list of valid traces.
+The function to test this reordering method is `reorderNaivePWR t`, where `t` is a trace.
+TraceReorder aims to do the same thing, but by using a backtracking algorithm.
+The function for this is `reorder t` for a trace `t`.

+## Benchmarking
+A benchmark and profiling report are already saved in `reorder-benchmark.html` and `profiling.prof`.
+To run the benchmarks yourself, you can run `cabal run cabal run reorder-benchmark -- --output reorder-benchmark.html`.
+For profiling, `cabal run profiling -- +RTS -P` can be used.
+Additional tests can be added in the corresponding files ReorderBenchmark.hs and Profiling.hs.